Joe-Wehbe/CSC498G/README.md

 ![image](https://user-images.githubusercontent.com/102875229/207974550-3ca3fe1e-488d-41bf-b088-71dfc135a4a0.png)

-# How to Run the Application
+# How to Run the Application :settings:
 ## What to Download
 ### Download Android Studio
 ```